Meet the band

 Steve Wilkinson / drums:

-In addition to City of Four, Steve is currently the drummer for Strange Changes, Tom Dowd Group, RetroCard, Pangea, and FWS Trio, among other groups.
+In addition to City of Four, Steve is currently the drummer of LON, Strange Changes, Tom Dowd Group, and RetroCard, among other groups.
 His diverse and expansive performance experience has taken him all around Boston/Massachusetts, New York, throughout greater New England, and across the US and Canada.
-Steve is best known for his unique and dynamic sound as a virtuosic improvisational and expressive drummer drawing influence from his backgrounds in rock, jazz and hip hop, but his versatility has allowed him the experience of performing in a wide variety of other contexts, including his work with Latin Grammy winner Nella Rojas of Venezuela, country singer and NBC’s The Voice finalist Kristen Merlin of Nashville, and renown singer Jaasiel Sança of Cape Verde, to name a few.
+Steve is best known for his unique and dynamic sound as a virtuosic improvisational and expressive drummer drawing influence from his backgrounds in rock, jazz and hip hop, but his versatility has allowed him the experience of performing in a wide variety of other contexts, including his work with Latin Grammy winner Nella Rojas of Venezuela, country singer and NBC’s The Voice finalist Kristen Merlin of Nashville, and renowned singer Jaasiel Sança of Cape Verde, to name a few.
 In addition to his busy schedule as a performer, Steve teaches drum lessons both privately and through Milton (MA) Public Schools.

 Hailing from the South Shore of Massachusetts, Steve has been playing music since he was 12 years old.
 Beginning as a classically-trained percussionist, he earned the honor of section leader in the Massachusetts Youth Wind Ensemble at the New England Conservatory Preparatory School, and he toured the UK with that band in the summer of 2006.
 He was also awarded first chair percussion in the Massachusetts All State Orchestra in 2007 and performed with that ensemble at Symphony Hall.
 When it came time to decide on a career, however, Steve turned his focus entirely to the drum set, and went on to earn his Bachelor of Music degree in Jazz Drums Performance from McGill University’s Schulich School of Music in Montreal, where he graduated with distinction in 2011.
 Since then he has settled in Quincy, MA.